SASH® (Support and Services at Home)

-Initially, some parties were concerned that the SASH program would cause community partners' responsibilities to overlap or be duplicated.
-These concerns diminished as roles and responsibilities were more clearly defined and regular interagency team meetings were established.
+Initially, some were concerned that SASH would overlap or duplicate the work of its community partners in home health, aging services, and related organizations.
+These concerns diminished as roles and responsibilities were more clearly defined and more regularly scheduled interagency team meetings took place.

 One of the most pressing barriers to maintaining good health and well-being for SASH participants in rural areas is the lack of public transportation.
-The SASH staff work tirelessly to connect their rural participants with ride-share opportunities and work with local special services transmit providers to establish weekly routes.
+SASH staff work tirelessly to connect participants in isolated communities with ride-share opportunities and encourage special-service transit providers to establish weekly routes.